Strange metal in the doped Hubbard model via percolation: Two-Dimensional Site Percolation

-Near to the critical point the average properties and distribution of finite clusters obey a scaling theory controlled by $\abs{P-P_c}$ and characterized by critical exponents.
+Near to the critical point the average properties and distribution of finite clusters obey a scaling theory controlled by $\abs{P-P_c}$ and characterized by critical exponents, independent of lattice geometry.
 For $P<P_c$ the average number of sites in the largest finite cluster is $s_\xi\propto \abs{P-P_c}^{-1/\sigma_P}$ and the average linear size of this cluster is the correlation length $\xi_P \propto \abs{P-P_c}^{-\nu_P}$, with critical exponents $\sigma_P = 36/91$ and $\nu_P = 4/3$ in two dimensions~ \footnote{We use the subscript $P$ to unambiguously specify quantities associated with the percolation transition.}.
-The two are related through $s_\xi \propto \xi_P^{d_f}$, where $d_f = 1/(\nu_P\sigma_P) = 91/48$ is a fractal dimension characterizing the scaling between these quantities on average for large $s$.
+These quantities are related through $s_\xi \propto \xi_P^{d_f}$, where $d_f = 1/(\nu_P\sigma_P) = 91/48$ is a fractal dimension characterizing this scaling on average for large $s$.
 Motivated by this, for large enough $s$ we can define an average cluster radius $R$ through $s \propto R^{d_f}$.
 For large $s$ the average density of clusters of size $s$ is $n_s \propto s^{-\tau_P} f(s/s_\xi)$ with critical exponent $\tau_P = 187/91$, where the function $f$ is constant for small argument and rapidly decays for argument greater than 1.
-The total density of clusters is the sum of $n_s$ over all $s$, $M_0 = \sum_s n_s$, and the critical part of this density generated by large clusters is
+The total density of clusters (number of clusters per lattice site) is the sum of $n_s$ over all $s$,